armory/docs/content/en/docs/spinnaker-install-admin-guides/api-endpoint.md

 curl: (35) error:1401E412:SSL routines:CONNECT_CR_FINISHED:sslv3 alert bad certificate
 ```

-## Signing Client Certificates using the Self-Signed CA
+## Signing client certificates using the self-signed CA
 If you created a self-signed CA, you can use that CA to sign certificates for your API clients to use.

 1. Create the client key.
 Keep this file safe!